25 Martin Place

-25 Martin Place (formerly and still commonly known as the MLC Centre) is a skyscraper in Sydney, Australia.
-Originally named the "MLC Centre" after MLC Limited, and still commonly referred to by that name, in 2021 the name was removed by its owner, Dexus, which now refers to the building simply by its street address of 25 Martin Place.
+25 Martin Place is a skyscraper in Sydney, Australia.
+It was originally named the MLC Centre for around 45 years, after the building owner MLC Limited, and is still commonly referred to by that name.
+In 2021 the name was removed by its owner, Dexus, which now refers to and markets the building simply by its street address of 25 Martin Place.

 Design and construction

-The building's construction was controversial, since it brought about the demolition in 1971-2 of the famous 19th century Australia Hotel, the Theatre Royal, and the splendid Commercial Travellers Club building on the corner of Martin Place, all of which formerly stood on the site.
+The building's construction was controversial, since it brought about the demolition in 1971 and 1972 of the famous 19th century Australia Hotel, the Theatre Royal, and the splendid Commercial Travellers Club building on the corner of Martin Place and Castlereagh Street, all of which formerly stood on the amalgamated site.

 Designed by architect Harry Seidler, it stands at a height of 228 metres (748 ft) with 67 storeys, and remains one of his most definitive works.
 The building was awarded the 1983 Sir John Sulman Medal by the Australian Institute of Architects.
 The contractor was Civil & Civic.
 It was officially opened by the Governor-General, Sir Zelman Cowen, in September 1978.